uetchy/uechi.io/source/_drafts/youtube-live-analysis.md

 ![](realtime-chat.gif)

-A line with white text is a normal chat, with red text is a ban event, with yellow text is a deletion event.
+A line with white text is a normal chat, red text is a ban event, and yellow text is a deletion event.

-## Make a Bread Rise

 I know, that's not scalable at all.
 A new live stream comes in, I copy and paste video id into the terminal and run the script.
 How sophisticated.

+## Make Bread Rise

 Thankfully, there's a great web service around Hololive community: [Holotools](https://hololive.jetri.co).
 They operate an API that gives us an index of past, ongoing, and upcoming live streams from Hololive talents.